The Borel Ramsey properties for countable Borel equivalence relations: Proof of the Main Theorem

-This defines a continuous action of $\Gamma_0$ on $2^\mathbb{N}$ which generates $E_0$.
 By a theorem of Harrington--Kechris--Louveau, better known as the Glimm-Effros dichotomy theorem (c.f., e.g. \cite[Theorem~6.3.1]{Gao2009}), for any Borel equivalence relation $E$ on a standard Borel space $X$, either $E$ is smooth or else $E_0\sqsubseteq_B E$.
 In particular, $E_0$ is not smooth.

-\begin{proof}[Proof of Theorem~\ref{thm:main}] In view of Lemma~\ref{lem:strongweak} and Proposition~\ref{prop:half}, we only need to verify the direction (i)$\Rightarrow$(v).
-For this we first construct a Borel $E_0$-coloring of dimension $2$ over $2^\mathbb{N}$ by $2$ colors that has no Borel $E_0$-monochromatic, infinite complete section.